Qmungo247/OsTicket-Post-Install-configuration/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
 This tutorial provides a overview of the post-installation configuration process for the open-source help desk ticketing system.
-In this phase, we will take the system from its initial setup to a fully operational help desk system by making artificial IT support staff along with different roles & departments, Customers Acting as if the need support with an issue.
+In this phase, we will take the system from its initial setup to a fully operational help desk system by making artificial IT support staff along with different roles & departments, Customers.
+Along with SLA (Service level agreements) help topics, and users.
 Ready for handling real-world support tickets.<br />

 <h2>Environments and Technologies Used</h2>